Farhad, Senior Researcher

 Farhad has worked with 16 Cochrane Groups and contributed to over 400 Cochrane systematic reviews.
 As a result, he is also among top 10 responding volunteers in Cochrane.
 His main area of volunteering with Cochrane is data extraction from non-English studies (Arabic, Azerbaijani, French, German, Italian, Persian, Spanish, Tajik and Turkish)

-In his spare time, he curates Systematic Review and Academic Writing topics on ResearchGate, a free forum, and has added over 329 answers to the questions asked by the researchers about these topics since 2008, the ResearchGate’s birth year.
+In his spare time, he curates Systematic Review and Academic Writing topics on ResearchGate, and has added over 329 answers to the questions asked by the researchers about these topics since 2008, the ResearchGate’s birth year.

 Ghazaleh, Team Leader